-An estate planning lawyer will file the claim on your behalf.
-Lawyers cost a lot of money, and they could take a large cut of your financial gain, amounting to thousands or even tens of thousands of dollars.
-But an attorney can save you a lot of time and effort as well as make it more likely that you'll win the contest (or warn you if you they think it's unwinnable).
+To contest a will, submit your claim to the probate court in the county where the deceased died.
+A court clerk should be able to point you in the right direction and provide the paperwork you need to open a will contest.
+An estate planning lawyer can file the claim on your behalf, but it isn’t required.
+Lawyers cost a lot of money, and they could take a large cut of your financial gain.
+But an attorney can save you a lot of time and effort as well as make it more likely that you'll win the contest (or warn you if they think it's unwinnable).

 Note that contesting a will may require you to undergo many of the same legal proceedings as other civil trials.
 You may need to sit for a deposition, and you may be required to submit evidence on your behalf during discovery.
 Be prepared to dig up documents proving your case as well as any other items requesting by the opposing counsel.
 You may even be asked to give testimony on the stand.